WUR Library

 Images or graphs

-Teachers may use a maximum of 25 images/tables/figures from one book or journal issue and maximum 10 works of the same creator.
-You may make Open Access materials publicly available on Brightspace under the same conditions as regular material.
+Teachers may use a maximum of 25 images/tables/figures from one book or journal issue and a maximum 10 works from the same creator.
+Open Access material may be made publicly available on Brightspace under the same conditions as regular material.
 The sources need to be acknowledged by correct citing and referencing.

-If teachers need to use more than 40 pages or 20% of a book or journal issue, teachers have a few options:
+If teachers need to use more than 40 pages or 20% of a book or journal issue, teachers have several options:

 If a teacher needs more than the maximum of 25 images/tables/figures from one book or journal issue, the teacher should request written permission from the publisher.
 Please save a copy of the written permission when you receive it.

-The Easy Access agreement offers the advantage that ‘Stichting Uvo’ negotiates with publishers when needed.
+The Easy Access agreement offers the advantage that ‘Stichting UvO’ negotiates with publishers when needed.
 Teachers are, however, allowed to ask the copyright owners for permission to use the material.
-Please be aware that all copyright owners need to be asked for permission, that authors are not necessarily the material’s copyright owners and that permission should be granted in writing.
+Teachers may also ask the CIP to request permission for them.
+If you, as a teacher, are asking permission yourself, please be aware that all copyright owners need to be asked for permission, that authors are not necessarily the material’s copyright owners, and that permission must be granted in writing.
 Remember to save a copy of the written permission.

 May I use my own material for my readers?

 Yes, you may use your own publications, unless copyright has been transferred or exclusively licensed to a third party without the right to use this material for education.
-In that case, the Easy Access agreement applies as well (see question: What materials can I use on Brightspace or in my reader?).
+In that case, the Easy Access agreement applies as well.
 In the case of a co-authored publication of which the authors own the copyright, you need permission from all the copyright owners to use the material.
 Remember to save a copy of the written permission.

 Some journals allow the following versions of a manuscript to be published in a reader or on Brightspace: pre-prints (accepted but not peer reviewed version), post-prints (accepted and peer reviewed versions) or publisher versions (accepted publisher version).
 See the website of SHERPA/RoMEO for the publisher policies per journal.